CarlKCarlK/anyinput/README.md

 # Ok::<(), anyhow::Error>(())
 ```

-Create a function that counts the components of any path-like thing.
+Another simple example: Create a function that counts the components of any path-like thing.

 ```rust
 use anyinput::anyinput;